ikossaczky/ikossaczky.github.io/_posts/2023-08-31-bayesian-optimization-of-blackbox-functions.md

 where $$y^\gamma$$ is the $$\gamma$$th quantile from the samples $$\mathcal D$$ ordered by $$y$$.
 This can be understood as fitting distribution over $$(x,y_q)$$ where $$y_q$$ corresponds to $$y$$ quantized into two bins sepparated by $$y^\gamma$$.

-For fitting $$l(x)$$ and $$g(x)$$, the kernel density estimation (Parzen–Rosenblatt window method) is used.
+For fitting $$l(x)$$ and $$g(x)$$, the kernel density estimation (KDE, also known asParzen–Rosenblatt window method) is used.
 This method works on similar principle to RBF kernel in support vector machines, or to solving of heat equation with peaky initial condition.

 Now, we choose the next sampling point, following the same objective as in the SMBO case, i.e. the point $$x$$ that maximizes the expected improvement (EI), where we choose $$y^* = y^\gamma$$.
 To express  $$p(y \vert x)$$ needed in the formula for EI \eqref{eq:ei}, we use Bayes rule: